 - Ultrasonic NDT

 Piezo Direct offers a variety of custom piezoelectric tubes and cylinders.
 Shape, finish, material, dimensions, and performance levels can all be customized!
-Piezo Direct’s tube and cylinder piezo elements are suitable for numerous applications.
+Piezo Direct’s piezo tube and cylinder piezo elements are suitable for numerous applications.
 Contact us!
-Piezo Direct is more than happy to work with you to design a custom piezo product to meet your application requirements.
+Piezo Direct is more than happy to work with you to design a custom piezoelectric tube to meet your application requirements.

 Tube Piezo Actuators